akankshanehete/snake-game/README.md

 # snake-game
-python implementation of Snake game using OOP
+python implementation of Snake game using OOP and Turtle